 Bay leaves add an unbeatable seasoning to your meal, and I love adding whole leaves to my sauces and soups.
+Bay leaves are used to add aromatics to your meal.
 Always remove whole bay leaves before serving as their hard, rough texture is really not edible.

 An annual grown in full sun to part shade in zones 5 through 9, parsley is a yummy addition to salads, soups, and as a fresh, edible garnish to many other dishes.

 Parsley will struggle in extreme heat and can be a pill to start from seed.
 Plants will do much better in morning sun and afternoon shade in areas with very hot summers.